My PT Story

 Physical therapists are neuromuscular and musculoskeletal primary care providers.
 Pediatric physical therapists are developmental and movement experts.
 I am a Board-Certified Clinical Specialist in Pediatric Physical Therapy.
 I have trained students and PTs from across the nation on movement disorders that affect development.

-I have been a physical therapist for 10+ years in a variety of settings: private practice, hospitals, outpatient clinics, NICU follow-up clinics, and rehabilitation centers.
+I have been a physical therapist for 15 years in a variety of settings: private practice, acute care hospitals, pain centers, outpatient clinics, NICU follow-up clinics, orthotic facilities, and rehabilitation centers.
 Infants, toddlers, and children are my favorite clients.
-Currently, I spend my days working with babies with plagiocephaly, torticollis, toe-walking, and gross motor delay.
+Currently, I spend my days working with babies under age two, where plagiocephaly, torticollis, toe-walking, generalized weakness, coordination disorders, and gross motor delay are their main concerns.

 Highly proficient in Mandarin Chinese, I am an advocate for APTA's vision to make physical therapy fully accessible for everyone.
 My goal is to reach an international and diverse audience to promote the profession of physical therapy.